 - ‘Friends’ Friendsgiving Napkins: If you love the show Friends like I do, you would love these napkins.

-- Gold and White Disposable Plateware: These are a great in-between of paper products and your fancy dishes.
+- Gold Disposable Plateware: These are a great in-between of paper products and your fancy dishes.
 It includes, dinner plates, salad plates, and utensils.

 - Eat, Drink, and Be Thankful Napkins: These are super simple and cute with neutral colors.